-To be eligible for certification in physical medicine and rehabilitation, candidates must meet the criteria below:
+To be eligible for the Part 1 (Written) exam for initial certification in physical medicine and rehabilitation, candidates must meet the criteria below:

 - Adhere to the AOA Code of Ethics.

 At the time of application, you must submit the following to the AOBPMR:

 - Program Director Report to confirm residency.